 The study results show that people who consume fast food on a regular basis have a 51 percent more chance of depression, in comparison to individuals that consume very little or none.

-The study also revealed a dose-response relationship was also observed, which means that the more fast food consumed, the higher the chance of depression.
+The study also revealed a dose-response relationship, which means that the more fast food consumed, the higher the chance of depression.

 The research shows that people who consume the most commercial baked goods and fast food are more likely to be single, less active and also have bad dietary habits, such as consuming a lesser amount of vegetables, fruit, nuts, fish and olive oil.
 Cigarette smoking and working in excess of 45 hours weekly are also typical characteristics in this group of people.